HaydenMcT/predictive-equivalence/README.md

 # Leveraging Predictive Equivalence in Decision Trees

-This repository hosts code to replicate the experiments in the ICML 2025 Paper `Leveraging Predictive Equivalence in Decision Trees`.
+This repository hosts code to replicate the experiments in the ICML 2025 Paper [Leveraging Predictive Equivalence in Decision Trees](https://arxiv.org/abs/2506.14143).

 ## Environment
 To use the environment specified in `requirements.txt`, run the following commands: